 Apart from the flower power, the geometric prints seem to be picking up extremely well in menswear.
 The autumn winter styles on the runway for men were flooded with coats in geometric shapes of all kinds.
 Solid colors and plains are out for the fall of 2014 and colors are in.
 Hence unique mixtures of shapes with a pop of bright colors were the prints seen in collections of designer labels like Alexander McQueen, Burberry, Salvatore Ferragamo, Vivienne Westwood, and Valentino.
 A quirky combination of squares, rectangles, and triangles along with a sophisticated patterned coat will be the perfect way to keep warm and stylish this winter.
 Besides coats, geometric prints are also widely prevalent in t-shirts, sporty jackets, and high street fashion.

 A new print affair that has managed to last from fall/winter of 2013 is of camouflage designs.
-The military inspired camouflage print has been a fashion favourite since ages but in 2014, there are a variety of color combinations in which it can be availed in.
+The military-inspired camouflage print has been a fashion favorite since ages but in 2014, there are a variety of color combinations in which it can be availed in.
 Re-working on the print designers have infused more futuristic and utilitarian designs making it more wearable for stylish men.
 The spring summer 2014 collection of Balmain, Valentino, Olive Spencer, and Givenchy have featured this trend.
 Bomber

 jackets, t-shirts, jackets, pants, and shorts along with shoes, scarves, sunglasses, and bags also sport the camouflage prints.